Saturday has sun for Miles — 3 ways to make the most of it - NewsBreak

 Saturday has sun for Miles — 3 ways to make the most of it

-(MILES, IA) A sunny Saturday is here for Miles, but if you haven’t got any ideas for taking advantage of it, don’t worry, we’ve got you covered.
-Check out these ideas along with a four-day forecast.
+(MILES, IA) The forecast is calling for sun today in Miles.
+Here are three ideas for how to make the most of it, along with a four-day forecast.

 Have a picnic: Especially in the era of COVID-19 restrictions, a novel way to safely engage in the beloved pastime of a shared meal can be hard to find.
 Why not get creative and meet a friend somewhere pretty with a basketful of snacks and a blanket?
 Risk levels should always be taken into account along with advice from health authorities on gathering sizes.